 Visualizing Curb Regulations

-CurbIQ allowed planners to visualize the original parking restrictions distributed along the chosen corridor.
+CurbIQ allowed planners to visualize the original parking regulations distributed along the chosen corridor.
 They also performed a detailed analysis by measuring the lengths of regulation segments, and quantifying total on-street parking supply.
 By fully understanding the existing curbside conditions, the IBI team was able to choose the most feasible complete street transformation for Yonge Street.

-By the summer of 2021, Yonge Street’s curbside was completely redesigned using tactical means and light infrastructure materials to include a wide variety of competing regulations, including:
+By the summer of 2021, Yonge Street’s curbside was completely redesigned using tactical means and light infrastructure materials to include a wide variety of competing curbside regulations, including: